 Marginal Way in Ogunquit, Maine, and the Cliff Walk in Newport, R.I., tend to get all the oceanside cliff walk accolades, but the Cliff Path in York is no slouch, either.
 The Atlantic Ocean views are often spectacular!
 More on the York Cliff Path

 Long Sands Beach

 This mile-and-a-half stretch is York’s most popular beach, but you’ll always be able to find a spot given the enormity of this wonderful York destination.
 Despite being long and often crowded, the feeling is always relaxing and intimate with soft sand, waves crashing for therapeutic effect, room to take those proverbial long walks on the beach, refreshing salt sea air and soothing views of Nubble Lighthouse.
 The photo above was taken in the spring, well before the tourist crowds return!
 More on Long Sands Beach

 This landmark seasonal restaurant, soda fountain, candy counter and gift shop dates back to 1896.
 The Goldenrod’s biggest claim-to-fame is its salt water taffy “Kisses” made right on the premises.
 People love watching from the window the process of employees and machines making these delicious candies.
 This is a sweet place, and we’re not just referring to the candy as one can’t help to have a special place in the heart for this wonderful, happy small business.
-FYI, The Goldenrod is reopening for the 2016 season on May 13!
 More on The Goldenrod